 However, this doesn’t mean every plant will love coffee.
 I have mostly cacti and succulents in my little window sill garden which are as sturdy and indelicate as plants get.
 The coffee seems to help keep away flies that might find their way into my bedroom, and it smells good!
 From what I’ve gathered, it’s best to sprinkle a thin layer.
 It also seems to be promising for outdoor gardens too, as earth worms respond well to coffee – and are a much-needed presence in the soil.

 Additional tip: if you’re having a mould problem, srape off the top layer of soil and put down a layer of cinnamon.
 The mould never came back!

-Here are instructions from Modern Farmer with everything you need to know to reuse old coffee grounds.
+Here are instructions from Modern Farmer with everything you need to know to reuse old coffee grounds for this purpose.

-Before grabbing bug spray, there’s a more natural and humane way to deal with pesky mosquitos ruining your alfresco dinner.
+Before grabbing bug spray, there’s a more natural and humane way to deal with pesky mosquitos ruining your alfresco dinner; used coffee grounds.
 This idea on how to repurpose coffee grounds saves the bugs and gives them another use!
 Burning dry coffee grounds seems to do the trick – here’s how to set it up!

 If you have kids – or are an artistic person yourself – you can definitely find fun ways to upcycle coffee grounds.
 If you’re making old-style prints (or a treasure map) coffee grounds can help to stain paper to give it an old faded feel.

 You can also use a teabag!

 5. DIY Candles